acivgin/ingd/README.md

 ## Start the app

-To start the development server run `nx serve ingd-monorepo`.
+To start the development server run `nx serve pallet-handling`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code